celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

   $ celocli account:proof-of-possession

 OPTIONS
-  --account=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d  (required) Address of the account that needs to proove possession
+  --account=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d  (required) Address of the account that needs to prove possession
                                                         of the signer key.

   --signer=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d   (required) Address of the signer key to prove possession of.